orsonteodoro/gcf2/README.md

 #### Linking a disabled CFI app package to other CFI shared libraries

-When you completely disable CFI on the app package, you will encounter the `undefined symbol: __ubsan_handle_cfi_check_fail_abort` error again.
+When you completely disable CFI on the app package, you may encounter the `undefined symbol: __ubsan_handle_cfi_check_fail_abort` error again.

 The following can be used: